BA-64: Development

 The BA-64 was initially armed with a single 7.62mm Degtyaryov machine gun in an open-topped turret.
 The machine gun was mounted on a fixed mount that allowed it to be elevated sufficiently to engage low-flying aircraft.
 BA-64s started being issued in large numbers to Soviet units in early 1943.
 Around the same time a specialist driving school was set up to train BA-64 drivers.
 For reasons still unclear, only fifty armoured cars of this type were manufactured in 1942 and mass production was not undertaken until the first six months of 1943, when over a thousand were manufactured.
 Even after 1943, production figures remained inconsistent and could fluctuate greatly from year to year.
 In June 1943, the GAZ workshops that produced the BA-64 were heavily damaged or destroyed by German air raids, and production ceased altogether until the plant could be restored.
 A few technical shortcomings of the GAZ-64 chassis had to be resolved in that time.

 BA-64s remained unique in that they were the only new Soviet armoured car design to be produced during World War II.
 They had better armour, speed, range, and off-road capability than any other wheeled fighting vehicles in Soviet service, although due to the limitations of the chassis they could only carry a single light machine gun.
 Unlike the BA-3/6 and BA-20 heavy armoured cars, which were armed with anti-tank cannon, the BA-64 was not considered suitable for front-line combat against German armour.
 It was, however, widely used for transporting officers, liaison purposes, reconnaissance, and other secondary battlefield tasks.

-In September 1943, production of the GAZ-64 was superseded by the improved GAZ-67B jeep, which had a wider wheel base.
+In September 1943, production of the GAZ-64 was superseded by the improved GAZ-67B jeep, which had a wider track.
 Consequently, the BA-64 was modified to accommodate the new chassis.
 This alteration proved to be a major improvement for the BA-64, which was notoriously unstable on slopes due to its narrow track and somewhat top-heavy nature; the wider GAZ-67B track increased the vehicle's side slope angle to 25°.
 The modified BA-64 was designated BA-64B by the Soviet government.
 Other detailed improvements included firing ports, a wider range of armament and a new carburetor which gave better performance on low grade fuel.
 Most BA-64Bs continued to be fitted with the same turret and 7.62mm machine gun as the original series; however, Soviet troops removed some of the original BA-64B turrets and replaced them with PTRS-41 anti-tank rifles or captured German 2 cm KwK 30 cannon.
 Another, more extensive, field modification involved removing the turret and even part of the upper hull, as well as adding a windshield salvaged from captured Volkswagen Kubelwagen or Schwimmwagens.
 This converted the BA-64B into an open-topped staff car.